-CHAPTER VI OPERATIONAL PREREQUISITES FOR STARTUP AND USE
+CHAPTER VI OPERATIONAL PREREQUISITES FOR START-UP AND USE

-Re Section 20 Startup and operation of facilities
+Start-up and operation of facilities

 The operational organisation as mentioned in the second subsection litera a, also means the emergency preparedness organisation.

 Governing documents as mentioned in the second subsection, litera b, also mean the guidelines, procedures, plans and programmes that are prepared according to these regulations and the Management Regulations.